 Display name of Microsoft Teams

-It was raised by Dr. Richard Bradbury (BBC), Mr. Kevin Holley (BT), Ms. Elena Neira (MITRE), Mr. Chungwoo Hwang (KT), Dr. Bill Shvodian (T-Mobile USA), Dr. Daewon Lee (Intel), 舒林 that it is not possible to modify the display name of Microsoft Teams.
+It was raised by Dr. Richard Bradbury (BBC), Mr. Kevin Holley (BT), Ms. Elena Neira (MITRE), Mr. Chungwoo Hwang (KT), Dr. Bill Shvodian (T-Mobile USA), Dr. Daewon Lee (Intel), Dr. Lin Shu (vivo) that it is not possible to modify the display name of Microsoft Teams.

 Dr. Dongwook Kim (MCC) clarified that the guidance applies whenever possible and it is not mandatory.
 It is nevertheless possible to edit display name when connected via browser as guest.